 Proud grandfather – “Sandpa” – Mr. Waterman is holding his granddaughter.
 Clockwise from the left are baby Avery’s mother Katharine, Uncle Avery III, Uncle Christian, and Great-Grandmother Barbara.
 Baby father Kyle was the talented photographer.

-During May 17-29, 2019, Mr. Waterman and his mother, sisters and girlfriend celebrated his mother’s 80th birthday with a Greece odyssey.
+During May 17-29, 2019, Mr. Waterman and his mother, sisters and friend celebrated his mother’s 80th birthday with a Greece odyssey.
 Flying into Athens, the fivesome stayed on fashionable Ermou Street; frequented nearby central Monastiraki Square; and dined at Acropolis Taverna, adjacent Anafiotika, beneath the Acropolis and overlooking the Roman Agora and Tower of the Winds.
 Their walking tour traversed Syntagma Square/Excavations, Parliament during change of its guards, National Gardens, Zeus’ Temple, Hydrian’s Gate/Arch, Dionysus’ Theater, Herodes Atticus’ Odeon, and the Acropolis, including Pantheon, Athena Nike Temple, and Museum.
 They viewed the Acropolis illuminated brilliantly at night from Maiandros Rooftop on bustling Andrianou Street – and from their suite window.
 Beneth Bakery provided baklava for breakfasts.
 Another walking tour covered the Ancient (Greek) Agora, including well-preserved Hephaestus’ Temple and Stoa of Attalos, plus Hard Rock Café on Andrianou en route.
-Sandy and his girlfriend also visited Panathenic Stadium and ran on its Olympic track.
+Sandy and his friend also visited Panathenic Stadium and ran on its Olympic track.

 On Celestyal’s Crystal, they cruised the Mediterrainean Sea to several Greek Isles.
 On Mykonos, they toured Old Town, dined and relaxed at Fokos Taverna and Beach, walked Pasourro Beach and had cocktails at Avli Tou Thodori Lounge waterfront.
 On Milos, they motorboated aboard Zephyros, swam at Kleftiko Caves, walked the moonscape of Sarakiniko Beach, dined in Tripiti, and ascended Plaka.
 Their two-day stay at Santorini featured spectacular Megalochori and Oia Village excursion; lunch at cliffside Terpsi overlooking the Caldera; Santorini Yachting Club private catamaran caldera sunset dinner charter from Ammoudi Port, with swimming in Nea Kameni volcano-warmed water; and return by Fira Cable Car to Faros shuttle-boat.
-Mr. Waterman and his girlfriend also scaled the 588+ Karavolades Stairs, revisited Terpsi, and sipped at a vineyard.
+Mr. Waterman and his friend also scaled the 588+ Karavolades Stairs, revisited Terpsi, and sipped at a vineyard.

 Upon docking at Heraklion, the fivesome jumped ship and toured Crete by van a few days.
 After sightseeing the Minoau Palace of Knossos and Heraklion’s Archaelogical Museum, Lions Square, and Morosini Foundatin; they drove to the ancient capital city, Rethymno.
 There they stayed at the 400+ year-old Hamam Oriental Suites on narrow Nikiforon Foka Street in (Turkish) Old Town, and dined at Porto Vecchio and Cava D’Oro on Venetian Harbour.
 By scenic yet dangerous roadtrip, they visited Crete’s world-famous beaches.
 Below is a photo of everyone on pink-shell Elafonisi Beach:

-Heidi, Tam, Mr. Waterman and his girlfriend hiked down to Balos Beach too.
+Heidi, Tam, Mr. Waterman and his friend hiked down to Balos Beach too.
 Their farewell night was spent at GDM Megaron Hotel overlooking landmark Koules Fortress and then at Atlantis Hotel Aquilla, before their delayed flights home.

 Stay tuned for more photos and details!